 You can find even more potential new followers through people who have already followed you.

 Follow about 10-20 new accounts every day.
 Then give them time to follow you back.
 Check in about two weeks later to see who’s followed you back.
 Unfollow folks who aren’t following you back.

 If that is too slow for you, you can use an automated tool to help speed up the process.
 There are dozens of Twitter tools that can quickly help you find the right people to follow.
 Let me know if there are any other tools you recommend that are free or have a free basic option.

 You need a complete and engaging profile if you want to attract more followers.
 Here are some of the basic elements of an engaging profile:

-- Lose the egg, aka the default profile photo.
-If you’re a person, add a professional (or professional-looking) headshot.
+- Profile photo: If you’re a person, add a professional (or professional-looking) headshot.
 If you’re a business, add your logo.

 - Write a great bio.
 This serves two purposes: It tells people what you’re about, and it is a soft sell for why they should follow you.
-Use a few hashtags, but don’t go crazy.
+You only have 160 characters.
+Use a relevant hashtag.
+Add a CTA url.
 Also remember that some Twitter tools search bios, so use a few keywords you want to be found for.